ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Hardcode start and finish location
     * Can make the end location of the maze in the setting optional.
 * The Maze overlap with the the first pause screen when a new game is created via setting changed.
+* The timer also doesn't stop when pause or in any of the setting screens after loading a maze game.
+    * The timer does stop internally.

 ## Completed Issues
 *  Arrow Keys in Inverse Mode